 The remake on Home Video

-Texas Chainsaw Massacre in 2003 kick-started the Hollywood trend of remaking "old school" horror films of the 1970s and 1980s, and in the years that followed the studios began to see the potential of offering salacious extended versions
+Chainsaw Massacre in 2003 kick-started the Hollywood trend of remaking "old school" horror films of the 1970s and 1980s, and in the years that followed the studios began to see the potential of offering salacious extended versions of horror

-of horror films on home video.
-To name but one example, Nispel's remake of Friday the 13th in 2009 was first released with a R rating in theatres, with a so-called "Killer Cut" following on home video with added sexuality and
+films on home video.
+To name but one example, Nispel's remake of Friday the 13th in 2009 was first released with a R rating in theatres, with a so-called "Killer Cut" following on home video with added sexuality and violence.
+However, in

 Cutting Edge Video, Season Two, Episode 36: The Texas Chainsaw Massacre (2003)